After the Exam

 Unofficial and Official Results

 If your nursing regulatory body (NRB) participates in the Quick Results Service*, you can receive your “unofficial” results two business days after the exam.
-This service is available for $7.95 on the Pearson VUE NCLEX Candidate website.
+This service is available for $7.95 from your candidate profile.

 *only applies to candidates seeking licensure in the U.S.